apalmblad/manager-readme/README.md

 If you'd like more, please ask.

 Generally, I strive to praise in public, and criticize in private.
 I'll do my best to be clear.
-When in doubt, especially wiht negative feedback, start with a thank-you, and give it more thought.
+When in doubt, especially with negative feedback, start with a thank-you, and give it more thought.
 Feedback can lead to a discussion, but I'm happy to revisit it later if you'd like time to think for a discussion.

 I've been told I have a tendency to stay away from superlatives, you may find you need to scale up my phrasing; my "pretty good" might be someone else's great.